Codecademy/docs/content/pandas/concepts/built-in-functions/terms/concat/concat.md

 - `objs`: Denotes the objects to concatenate, which can be a sequence or mapping of pandas `Series` or `DataFrame` objects.
 It must be specified and can be passed as a list, tuple, dictionary, Series, or DataFrame.
 - `axis`: Specifies the axis to concatenate the objects.
 The default value is 0 for rows, while 1 represents columns.
 - `join`: Determines how to handle indexes on other axes.
 Options include "outer" (default), "inner," "left," or "right."
-- `ignore_index`: If `True`, resets the index in the resulting DataFrame.
+- `ignore_index`: If `True`, reset the index in the resulting DataFrame.
 The new axis will be labeled 0, ..., n-1.
-Default value is `False`.
+The default value is `False`.
 - `keys`: Constructs a hierarchical index using the provided keys as the outermost level.
-Default value is `None`.
+The default value is `None`.
 - `levels`: Specific levels to use for constructing a MultiIndex if keys are provided.
-Default value is `None`.
+The default value is `None`.
 - `names`: Names for the levels generated in the hierarchical index.
-Default value is `None`.
+The default value is `None`.
 - `verify_integrity`: If `True`, checks whether the new concatenated axis contains duplicates.
-Default value is `False`.
+The default value is `False`.
 - `sort`: If `True`, sorts the resulting `Series` or `Dataframe` by the keys.
-Default value is `False`.
+The default value is `False`.
 - `copy`: If `False`, avoids copying data unnecessarily.
 Default value is `True`.

 > **Note:** Only the `objs` parameter is required; all other parameters are optional.